EATOF

-East Asia Inter-Regional Tourism Forum was founded in Gangwon Province, Korea in 2000 in order to pursue for peace and prosperity through exchanges in diverse fields especially on tourism.
-Nine member countries from Northeast and Southeast Asian Provinces founded participated at the preliminary meeting in Seoul in September 1999 to form EATOF.
-It is the only international tourism association in East Asia, led by local governments.
-Currently, EATOF has 12 member provinces with the accession of Quảng Ninh Province in 2005 and Luang Prabang and Siem Riep in 2009.
+East Asia Inter-Regional Tourism Federation (EATOF) was founded in Gangwon State, Korea in 2000 in order to pursue peace and prosperity through exchange in diverse fields, especially on tourism.
+Nine member countries from Northeast and Southeast Asian Provinces founded participated at the preliminary meeting in Seoul in September 1999.
+It is the only international tourism association in East Asia.
+EATOF has 10 member provinces.

 Functions

 Each member is playing following roles to achieve goals of EATOF: